top of page

 "Crucified Laid behind the stone You lived to die Rejected and alone Like a rose trampled on the ground You took the fall And thought of me Above all" --"Above All" performed by Michael W. Smith.
 Written by Lenny Leblanc and Paul Baloche

 God is faithful in all things.
-Because of the victory on the cross and triumph on the cross over death and sin, He deserves the right to be honored as the faithful king.
-The song "Above All" portrays marvelously not only the attributes of God, but the rightsof Him.
+Because of the victory and triumph on the cross over death and sin, He deserves the right to be honored as the faithful king.
+The song "Above All" portrays marvelously not only the attributes of God, but the rights of Him.

 Since He is holy and perfect, there is none before or after Him that can compete.
 Throughout the Bible, and in everyday current life, God has always fulfilled His promises.
 Throughout many millennia, there is not one promise God hasn't kept.
 His faithfulness is first noted in the Old Testament and is seen as a reminder throughout the New Testament through lineages.